CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab_Setup_mod2.md

 1. After selecting all four members, choose **Create** to provision the M365 group.

    ![Screenshot showing Microsoft Defender XDR being onboarded.](../Media/sc401-labsetup-2.png)

+You have now set up your environment and are ready to begin administration.